Greg Baldwin: Other works

-On April 2, 2021, Baldwin announced that he was cast in an undisclosed original role for the upcoming Disney Television Animation program, The Ghost and Molly McGee.
-Upon release, Baldwin’s role was later revealed to be one of the members of the Ghost Council.
+On April 2, 2021, Baldwin announced that he was cast in an undisclosed original role for the Disney Television Animation program, The Ghost and Molly McGee.
+Upon release, Baldwin’s role was later revealed to be one of the members of the Ghost Council, and the show’s second season revealed his character’s name to be Bartholomew.
+Baldwin would also go on to provide additional voices for the series.

+In a rare live-action performance, he appeared as communist writer Dutch Zweistrong in Hail, Caesar!.

 Personal life

 Baldwin currently resides in Albuquerque with his wife Melissa Baldwin.
 Together they have two children, Sydney and Cooper.

 According to an interview with The Dot and Line, Baldwin was able to fill-in for Mako on his voice roles by listening to the cast album of Pacific Overtures, a musical that Mako starred in, which was a personal favorite album of Baldwin’s.

+In May 2023, Baldwin posed the question on his Twitter account as to whether he should run for Governor of New Mexico in 2026.
+In November 2024, Baldwin reiterated his interest in running for governor "beyond [the] fractured two party system" as part of the White Lotus Party, named in reference to the secret society in Avatar: The Last Airbender which his voiced character, Iroh, is part of.

+Prior to making these announcements, Baldwin frequently used his social media accounts to express support for various Democratic politicians and causes, particularly on Twitter.
+For instance, he stated his support for Deb Haaland to be governor of New Mexico, while also commenting that he wouldn’t mind running for mayor of Albuquerque instead at some point in the future.